To Our Patients...

 If you have questions, would like additional information, or want to report a problem regarding the handling of your information, you may contact:

-Ara Chakrabarti, CEO P.O.
-Box 1100 Gualala, CA 95445 707-884-4050 You can also use the buttons to the left to file your complaint online.
-Your message will be delivered to the RCMS CEO and the RCMS Corporate Compliance Officer. |
+You can also file your complaint online using the Complaints/Feedback Button.
+Your message will be delivered to the RCMS CEO and the RCMS Corporate Compliance Officer.

 Additionally, if you believe that your privacy rights have been violated, you may file a written complaint to Ara Chakrabarti at the above address.
 A written complaint is best.
 You may also file a complaint to: OHCComplaint@hhs.gov